ItsShadowCone/wireguard-faketap/README.md

 **DO NOT DIRECTLY CONNECT THE REGULAR ROUTING STACK TO THE TAP DEVICE i.e. DO NOT add an address to this interface.**

-## Disclaimer

-This is *currently* a private repo just for safety's sake, but I'll publish it after ICC.

 ## Setup

 You need effective `CAP_NET_ADMIN` for this to run.